ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

 ```

 Note that DataONE searching could be more precise: one can choose to
-search from a data source only for instance.
-See the [searching DataONE
+search from a given data source only for instance.
+See the [searching
+DataONE
 vignette](https://github.com/DataONEorg/rdataone/blob/master/vignettes/searching-dataone.Rmd).

 ``` r